-A French nun survived the Spanish flu and both world wars.
-Now she’s beaten covid-19 days before she turns 117.
+Nun who survived flu pandemic, both world wars and coronavirus celebrates 117th birthday with red wine

 When Sister André turned 115, Pope Francis sent her a personal letter and a blessed rosary, according to FAMVIN, a religious news service.

-After her diagnosis with covid-19 in mid-January, Sister André was asymptomatic.
+After her diagnosis with the coronavirus in mid-January, Sister André was asymptomatic.
 Blind and in a wheelchair, the retired nun who lived through the 1918 flu pandemic and both world wars told France’s BFM TV that she wasn’t scared when she tested positive because she is not afraid to die.

 “I’m happy to be with you, but I would wish to be somewhere else — join my big brother and my grandfather and my grandmother,” she said, according to a Reuters translation of that TV interview.